Tillsonburg golf course open and busy despite pandemic restrictions

 Tillsonburg golf course open and busy despite pandemic restrictions Back to video

-Tillsonburg resident Edward Van Poucke told the Woodstock Sentinel-Review he planned to meet friends at the course’s restaurant for lunch.
+Tillsonburg resident Edward Van Poucke said he planned to meet friends at the course’s restaurant for lunch.
 Though he isn’t a regular at the course, he said he would have been out golfing if it hadn’t been booked solid.

 “The main thing is I’m here to support the business,” Van Poucke said.
 “We have to support our local businesses and I’m going to do that because I think it’s time.”